mguenther/quarkus-workshop-outbox-pattern/README.md

-# Reactive Quarkus Workshop - Transactional Messaging - Demo
+# Reactive Quarkus Workshop - Transactional Messaging

 This repository contains a demo system that showcases the use of the following patterns within a reactive Quarkus application.